Anatomy of a Top CTO: Skills & Salary

 @FarmersFridge

-Farmer's Fridge “started with a network of smart Fridges, designed to make finding fresh & healthy meals as simple as vending a candy bar.”
-The company also launched a home delivery service in response to the COVID-19 pandemic and has delivered hundreds of thousands of meals to 40+ states.
+Farmer's Fridge "started with a network of smart Fridges, designed to make finding fresh & healthy meals as simple as vending a candy bar."
+The company also launched a home delivery service during the COVID-19 pandemic.
+It has delivered hundreds of thousands of meals to 40+ states.

 Explore careers at Farmer's Fridge